-In numerical simulations, it is often easier to work with analytic signals of the electric field.
-Here we use analytic signals to represent all real quantities $(\mathbf{E}(t), \mathbf{P}(t))$.
+In numerical simulations, it is often easier to work with the so-called analytic signals of the electric field.
+They are commonly used to represent real-valued quantities in terms of complex-valued representations.
+Here we use analytic signals to represent all real quantities ($\mathbf{E}(t)$, $\mathbf{P}(t)$).
 For example, the electric field is obtained as a real part of its analytic signal: